 The relationship between alcohol and mental wellbeing

-Drinking alcohol is never completely safe, but if you do drink, by following some simple expert advice, you can reduce the risk of harms to your health from alcohol.
+If you do drink, by following some simple expert advice (see self-help advice below), you can reduce the risk of harms to your health and wellbeing from alcohol.

-Find out more about alcohol, how it affects your mood and how to keep your risks low.
-See our self-help resources below.
+To find out more about alcohol and how it affects your mood and how to keep your risks low, see the information below.

-If you find that you are drinking alcohol to manage difficult feelings, you may find it helpful to get involved in activities going on in your local area instead.
+If you find that you are drinking alcohol to manage difficult feelings, such as loneliness, you may find it helpful to get involved in activities going on in your local area instead.
 Find out what’s going on in your area by visiting our ‘in your area’ page.

 There are simple things we can all do to help look after our mental health.
 Some people find that taking part in more positive health behaviours, such as physical activity, can help them manage an unhealthy relationship with alcohol.
 Visit our ‘looking after yourself’ section for more information and advice.